rust-lang/rust/src/doc/rust.md

 - `no_start` - disable linking to the `native` crate, which specifies the "start" language item.
 - `no_std` - disable linking to the `std` crate.
+- `no_builtins` - disable optimizing certain code patterns to invocations of library functions that are assumed to exist

 ### Module-only attributes